imperial Mosque of Sultan Ahmet

 of its interior tiles,

-it disappoints if you're looking for lots of blue because the blue tiles are mostly on the inaccessible upper floors.
-Otherwise, the mosque is among the finest examples of Istanbul's wonderful imperial Ottoman mosques.
+it disappoints if you're looking for lots of blue because the blue tiles are mostly in the inaccessible upper galleries.
+Otherwise, the mosque is a fine example of Istanbul's wonderful imperial Ottoman mosques.

 (built 1603-17) is the masterwork